What Is The Magnetosphere?

 How much does the Earth’s magnetic field move?
 A lot!
 The Earth’s magnetic poles flip about four to five times every million years.
 It’s estimated that a full pole flip only takes several thousand years.
 All of Earth’s past magnetic field orientations are imprinted in the Earth’s crust.

 How does this prove that the poles flipped?
 People have measured the magnetism of the crust at mid-ocean ridges.
 They have found that the magnetism in the rocks switches back and forth, forming a symmetrical zebra-striped pattern.
-Some scientists think we might see another pole reversal soon since the North pole has been wandering towards Siberia recently.
+Some scientists think we might see another pole reversal soon since the North Pole has been wandering towards Siberia recently.

 How is the magnetosphere formed?